 The focus should always be on what the competitor is doing right and what implications this could have for the operator’s business.
 Operators naturally look for faults in the service experience and the quality of operations they see.
 The challenge is to get them to ignore the problems (that’s for the competitor to pick up on and resolve!).
 We’re interested in what’s going right and what we can learn from it?

-At every part of the BRP the unit manager should make notes of actions that they needs to take (with deadlines and accountabilities) and amend their quarterly action plan when relevant.
+At every part of the BRP the unit manager should make notes of actions that they need to take (with deadlines and accountabilities) and amend their quarterly action plan.
 Multi-unit managers should place an emphasis on reviewing these one-off actions and quarterly action plans to see what progress is being made.
-Once again it is responsibility of the unit manager to ensure these documents are updated prior to the multi-unit managers visit.
+Once again it is the responsibility of the unit manager to ensure these documents are updated prior to the multi-unit manager’s visit.

-Coaching and supporting the unit manages to do this will take sometime, however there should be demonstrable improvement in the unit manager’s ability to create and execute these plans within 3 to 4 months at most.
+Coaching and supporting the unit manages to do this will take time, however there should be demonstrable improvement in the unit manager’s ability to create and execute these plans within three to four months.

-As ever poor performance is normally a result one or more of these factors:
+As ever, poor performance is normally a result of one or more of these factors:

-- Opportunity – they have had enough time to practice, and get feedback from others on their performance.
-They do not have the tools and resources to complete the task effectively
+- Opportunity – they have had enough time to practice and get feedback from others on their performance, but they do not have the tools and resources to complete the task effectively.

 - Motivation – they simply do not want to do the task or see there’s any real value in it.
-Fundamentally there is a lack of consequence for not doing.
+Fundamentally, there are no consequences for not doing so.

-As Jim Sullivan puts it, “the number one reason why people don’t perform is very simple.
+As Jim Sullivan puts it: “the number one reason people don’t perform is very simple.
 They are allowed not to!”

-The BRP is part of a way of working that prevents of this happening by striving to ensure that the issues of purpose, capability, opportunity and motivation are tackled sufficiently.
+The BRP is a way of working that prevents this happening by striving to ensure that the issues of purpose, capability, opportunity and motivation are tackled sufficiently.